Johnathan Muller is a very inquisitive Capetonian who takes an interest in everything around him. Follow his journey of lifelong learning

-The game drive vehicles can seat10 passengers.
-The seat configuration on the 4x4 vehicles are as follows:
+The game drive vehicles can seat ten passengers.
+The seat configuration on the 4x4 vehicles is as follows:

-3 rows of 3 seats each on the back of the vehicle
+- three rows of three seats each on the back of the vehicle

 - Very few complain about sitting here.
-However if your sitting between 2 people, it's a problem
+However, if you're sitting between two people, it's a problem.

-- You do not want to be sitting between 2 people.
-People who are afraid of the wild animals prefer this position.
+- You do not want to be sitting between two people.
+However, people who are afraid of wild animals prefer this position.

 - You do want to be sitting on the side...any one of them